How to become a personal assistant

 Work

-You could find a temporary job to get administration experience.
+You could find a temporary job through a recruitment agency to get administration experience.
 You could then apply for permanent roles.

-If you're already working as an administrator or secretary, you could become a personal assistant through company training and promotion.
+If you're already working as a business support administrator or secretary, you could become a personal assistant or executive assistant through company training and promotion.

 Other Routes